You want smart political talk without the meltdowns?

 These are the principles for which conservatives have been fighting for for years.

-All right, there you have some of our top stories today, actually, four of them.
+All right, there you have some of our top stories today, actually four of them.

 We've got the WikiLeaks download on the CIA called more significant than the Snowden documents.

-Then of course we have what we were talking about in the last half hour, and that was the new extreme vetting measures, the new executive order from the president that came out yesterday.
+Then, of course, we have what we were talking about in the last half hour, and that was the new extreme vetting measures, the new executive order from the president that came out yesterday.

-There's been a lot of criticism of it, and the latest and most important in my mind that a sitting president, his administration, did they actively surveil the opposition candidate, and that would have been candidate Donald Trump, Kellyanne Conway is with us, and Kellyanne, of course, we all know is the what is your official position?
+And the latest and most important in my mind that a sitting president, administration, did they actively surveil the opposition candidate, and that would have been candidate Donald Trump.

 Special counsel to the president, if I'm not mistaken.

-Yes, Councilor to the President.
+Yes, counselor to the president.

 Hi, Sean.